lecraizer/chest_xray/README.md

 **2020.1**

-Discipline of the postgraduate program (M.Sc.) at the Department of Informatics of PUC-Rio.
+Discipline of the postgraduate program at the Department of Informatics of PUC-Rio.

 # Installation and Execution